kocircuit/kocircuit/lessons/3-types-and-values/2-integers.md

 ## INTEGER ARITHMETIC

-Ko includes a builtin package called "integer" which provides a few generic arithmetic functions for manipulating integral types conveniently.
+Ko provides a few generic arithmetic functions for manipulating integral types conveniently.

 The functions are generic in the sense that they work with all integral types: